ropensci/roweb3/content/blog/2022-11-16-save-ggplot2-targets/index.md

 ## Going Further

 * To learn more about R environments, read [Chapter 7 of Advanced R](https://adv-r.hadley.nz/environments.html), it's carefully examines the properties of environments and build up your understanding progressively.
-* To understand better the grid package which is the basis ontop of which ggplot2 is built, you can read ["Fun with the R Grid Package"](https://doi.org/10.1080/10691898.2010.11889587) by Lutong Zhou & W. John Braun which is a tutorial to use and understand the grid package.
+* To understand better the grid package which is the basis on top of which ggplot2 is built, you can read ["Fun with the R Grid Package"](https://doi.org/10.1080/10691898.2010.11889587) by Lutong Zhou & W. John Braun which is a tutorial to use and understand the grid package.
-* To understand the interaction between the grid pacakge and ggplot2, Roger D. Peng provides [a great tutorial](https://bookdown.org/rdpeng/RProgDA/the-grid-package.html).
+* To understand the interaction between the grid package and ggplot2, Roger D. Peng provides [a great tutorial](https://bookdown.org/rdpeng/RProgDA/the-grid-package.html).
 * To go even deeper into the understanding of ggplot2, the [3rd version of "ggplot2: elegant graphics for data analysis"](https://ggplot2-book.org/index.html) has (a full chapter on "ggplot2 internals"](https://ggplot2-book.org/internals.html).
 * To learn more about targets hooks, read [the dedicated section in the targets manual](https://ggplot2-book.org/index.html).